Kent State Stark Library

 - Discovery@Kent State

-COMING IN THE FALL a new interface that will allow you to find information from a large variety of databases (including the KentLINK AND OhioLINK catalogs) in a single search.
-This powerful tool will be embedded in our homepage, providing a quick and easy way to begin your research.
-If you can't wait until the fall, feel free to review a guide to Discovery@Kent State and experiment with it.
+The library has a new interface that will allow you to find information from a large variety of databases (including the KentLINK AND OhioLINK catalogs) in a single search.
+Eventually, this powerful tool will be embedded in our homepage, providing a quick and easy way to begin your research.
+If you can't wait, feel free to review a guide to Discovery@Kent State and experiment with it.

 - iPads (and iPad Cart)